 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-You keep hearing that protein powder is a great way to help you meet your protein requirements for the day, but you’re not sure how many scoops you should be using.
+You keep hearing that protein powder is a great way to help you meet your daily protein requirements, but you’re not sure how many scoops you should be using.
+As a Nutrition Coach, I’ll set the record straight for you.

 What Is Considered A “Scoop” of Protein?